rasmus0201/planningpoker/README.md

 ### Nginx and websocket reverse proxy
 Next up running on nginx you need to setup a virtual host for both the website and the websocket.
 Replace `${DOMAIN}` with the actual domain name and TLD of you website (So fx. `scrumplanningpoker.com`).
-Note that the websocket is going to run on port `9000`, so you need to make sure that's available.
+Note that the websocket is going to run on port `9000` by default, so you need to make sure that's available.

 This assumes you are using [letsencrypt](https://letsencrypt.org/) and probably you want to use [certbot](https://certbot.eff.org/) for managning certicates, and have certificates installed for the domain.